This is a comprehensive list of Manual Software Testing Interview Questions and Answers.

 Q #6) What is Intranet Application?

 Answer: Intranet application is a kind of private application which is deployed and run on local LAN server and can only be accessed by the people within the organization.
-It uses local network to share information.
+It uses a local network to share information.

 Example: Organization usually has an application which stores information about your attendance, holidays, upcoming celebrations within the organization or some important event or information that needs to be circulated within the organization.